 Individual income tax is not limited to employment and business income.
 It includes all income earned by an individual from all sources, except that income which is assessable separately.
 Individual income tax rates furthermore differ between resident and non-resident taxpayers.
 Anyone residing for less than a period of 183 days of a year in Uganda is considered a non-resident and is subject to the higher, non-resident tax schedule.
 If an employee holds a second job, one employer withholds PAYE at the normal progressive individual income tax schedule, and the other employer withholds a flat rate 30 per cent of earnings.
-Non-resident taxpayers and flat-rate incomes are dropped from the analysis, since their tax treatment remained the same over the reform.
+Non-resident taxpayers and flat-rate incomes are dropped from the analysis, since these taxpayers represent only around 2 per cent of taxpayers.
+Also, the flat-rate payers tax treatment remained the same over the reform.

 Tax collection underwent a major reform with the adoption of an electronic filing system for PAYE (e-tax system) that substantially simplified the filing procedure.
 Before the roll-out of the e-tax system starting in September 2009, there was a highly manual tax assessment and payment process in place.
-The e-tax system automated the registration, filing, payment, and further processing with the aim of easing transactions so as to ultimately enhance revenue collection, among other goals.
-The e-tax system was fully operating in all tax offices across Uganda from February 2012 onwards.
+The e-tax system automated the registration, filing, payment, and further

-&lt;sup>3 Income Tax Act, Cap 340 of the Laws of Uganda 2000, Section 5(1).
+&lt;sup>6 Income Tax Act, Cap 340 of the Laws of Uganda 2000, Section 5(1).

-&lt;sup>4 Employment income includes wages, salary, leave pay, payment in lieu of leave, overtime pay, fees, commission, gratuities, bonuses, and allowances (entertainment, duty, utility, welfare, housing, medical, or any other allowance) (Income Tax Act, of 1 July 1997, Cap 340 of the Laws of Uganda 2000, Section 19(1)).
+&lt;sup>7 Employment income includes wages, salary, leave pay, payment in lieu of leave, overtime pay, fees, commission, gratuities, bonuses, and allowances (entertainment, duty, utility, welfare, housing, medical, or any other allowance) (Income Tax Act, of 1 July 1997, Cap 340 of the Laws of Uganda 2000, Section 19(1)).

-&lt;sup>5 Specifically, the share of all individual income tax revenue generated by the self-employed is just 1.2 per cent on average during our period of analysis, with PAYE revenue generating all other revenue.
-Furthermore, there is only around 50 self-employed individuals facing the top tax rate, and identification of stable a parallel pre-trend is challenging.
+&lt;sup>8 Specifically, the share of all individual income tax revenue generated by the self-employed is just 1.2 per cent on average during our period of analysis, with PAYE revenue generating all other revenue.
+Furthermore, there is only around 50 self-employed individuals facing the top tax rate, and identification of a stable parallel pre-trend is challenging.

-&lt;sup>6 See Part I of Schedule 3 of the Income Tax Act (of 1 July 1997, Cap 340 of the Laws of Uganda 2000) on how the assessment is done.
+&lt;sup>9 See Part I of Schedule 3 of the Income Tax Act (of 1 July 1997, Cap 340 of the Laws of Uganda 2000) on how the assessment is done.